mcharouk/aws/AdvancedArchitectingOnAWS/Module_10/LakeFormation/README_DEMO.md

   * Select Table Permissions : SELECT
     * Note that if DESCRIBE is selected, it's not possible to specify column or row level access
   * Grantable Table Permissions to be left empty

+# Check table has been granted

 * Execute Query again with BA Role.
   * Note that population column is not displayed.
   * Note that only Japan lines are returned